Prospects for device-independent quantum key distribution: Finite-size security proof

 The infimum and supremum of an empty set are defined as $+\infty$ and $-\infty$ respectively. \end{definition} With these definitions, we can now state the theorem: \begin{fact} (Entropy accumulation theorem~\cite{DF19,LLR+21}) Consider a sequence of EAT channels $\{\map_j\}_{j\in\upto{n}}$ and a normalized state of the form $\rho = (\map_n \circ\dots \circ\map_1 \otimes \idmap_E)\left(\rho^0_{R_0 \allE}\right)$ satisfying the Markov conditions

 Let $\fmin$ be a min-tradeoff function for $\{\map_j\}_{j\in\upto{n}}$ and consider any $h\in\mathbb{R}, \eps\in(0,1), \alpha\in(1,2)$.
 Then for any event $\Omega \subseteq \mathcal{D}^n$ such that $\fmin(\freq_{\str{d}}) \geq h$ for all $\str{d}\in\Omega$, we have\footnote{This expression differs slightly from those in~\cite{DF19,LLR+21} because we have not performed the simplifications based on $\smf{\eps} \leq \log(2/\eps^2)$ and $\alpha < 2$ (though the former is only a very small improvement for typical values of $\eps$).
-We also remark that in~\cite{LLR+21}, a modification was made to the EAT to improve its dependence on the $\Var$ term.
-However, it appears that this improvement mainly has an effect when $\fmin$ (which must be affine) differs from the tight bound on $H(S_j|T_jR)$.
-For the DIQKD protocol we study, these bounds appear to be equal in the regime of interest (see Sec.~\ref{sec:1rndresults}), and hence we do not expect any improvement by using that technique. }
+We also remark that in~\cite{LLR+21}, a modification was made to the EAT to improve its dependence on the $\Var$ term, which we have not included here as it involves a further optimization that would significantly increase the complexity of our keyrate computations.
+(In an earlier version of this work, we stated that this modification did not make a difference here as our choice of affine $\fmin$ is essentially equal to the tight bound on $H(S_j|T_jR)$ in our scenario; however, this was in error as this equality does not hold on e.g.~any parts of the domain where $\fmin$ is negative.)}

 where $\smf{\eps}$ is as defined in Eq.~\eqref{eq:VK}, and

 with $\mathcal{Q}$ being the set of all distributions on $\mathcal{D}$ that could be produced by applying some EAT channel to some state. \end{fact} Informally, the Markov conditions impose the requirement that the register $T_j$ does not ``leak any information'' about the previous registers $S_{\upto{j-1}}$ beyond what is already available from $T_{\upto{j-1}} \allE$.
 (Without this Markov condition, one could for instance have channels such that $T_j$ simply contains a copy of $S_{j-1}$, in which case it would still be possible to derive a nontrivial min-tradeoff function, but the conclusion of the entropy accumulation theorem would be trivially false.)
 There is also an analogous EAT statement regarding the max-entropy~\cite{DFR20}, using a max-tradeoff function, though we will be using it slightly differently and will elaborate further on it at that point.